 Kieran

-Thanks very much for your in-depth evaluation of the active listening characteristics and activities.
+Thanks very much for your great analysis of the short films.

 All the best,